hiukim/mind-ar-js/README.md

 # Contributions
 I personally don't come from a strong computer vision background, and I'm having a hard time improving the tracking accuracy.
 Would really need help with computer vision expertise to advise the state-of-the-art augmented reality related algorithms.
 Please feel free to contact and discuss.

-Another big area that could dive into is webgl.
-We are currently using gpu.js (https://github.com/gpujs/gpu.js/) for the webgl related codes.
-There is a lot of room for improvement, in terms of performance and stability.
-I found a couple of bugs and weird behaviours in different devices but don't yet have the resources to fix.
-It's an area that really need help.

 Also welcome javascript experts to help with the non-engine part, like improving the APIs and so.

 If you are graphics designer or 3D artists and can contribute to the visual, that's also nice.